 Considering using Flywheel to host your WordPress website?
-In our hands-on Flywheel review, I’ll help you decide whether or not this popular WordPress host is right for you.
+In this hands-on Flywheel review, I’ll help you to decide whether or not this popular WordPress host is right for you.

 In general, Flywheel definitely sit in the top tier of managed WordPress hosting (alongside the likes of WP Engine and Kinsta).
 They have stellar performance, a well-designed dashboard, and lots of useful tools for both solo WordPress users and agencies/freelancers that are building client websites.

 However, I’m getting ahead of myself with that summary, because this review is really about showing you why I came to those conclusions.
-To help you understand how Flywheel perform and what it’s like to use Flywheel, here’s what I’ll cover:
+To help you to understand how Flywheel perform and what it’s like to use them, here’s what I’ll cover:

-- A short overview of the features/tech stack that Flywheel offer
+- A short overview of the features/tech stack Flywheel offer.

 - Hands-on performance test data.

 - A detailed look at the Flywheel dashboard experience and features.